-[The type size\t is a C unsigned integer type.]
+[The type size_t is a C unsigned integer type.]

-Arrays are by default stored in row-major order when calling C functions and in column-major order when calling FORTRAN 77 functions.
-These defaults can be overridden by the arrayLayout annotation.
-See the example below.
+Arrays are stored in row-major order when calling C functions and in column-major order when calling FORTRAN 77 functions.

 The table below shows the mapping of an array argument in the absence of an explicit external function call when calling a C function.
 The type T is allowed to be any of the simple types which can be passed to C as defined in section 12.9.1.1 or a record type as defined in section 12.9.1.3 and it is mapped to the type T' as defined in these sections for input arguments.
 Array inputs to C-functions are const-pointers, indicating that the arrays shall not be changed.